dongheenam/dongheenam.info/content/_index.md

 ## I am...

-My name is Donghee and I am a mathematics and physics teacher working at a local high school in Canberra, Australia.
+My name is Donghee and I am a mathematics and physics teacher working at a high school in Canberra, Australia.

 ## This site is...